-- Students who entered Penn as external transfers may not take any additional courses outside the University for transfer credit unless the credit is completed at a Penn-approved study abroad program.
+After external transfer students matriculate they cannot take any additional coursework away from Penn UNLESS the credit is completed at a Penn-approved study abroad program.

-- Each course must be approved by the appropriate academic department for credit BEFORE the class is taken.
-Whether a course is deemed eligible for transfer credit is at the discretion of the respective academic department.
+Each course must be approved by the appropriate academic department for credit.
+Whether a particular course is eligible for transfer credit is at the discretion of the respective academic department.

-- Students may not transfer courses from outside Penn that were taken pass/fail and must earn a grade of C or better to be considered for credit.
+Students may not transfer courses from outside Penn that were taken pass/fail and must have earned a grade of C or better to be considered for credit.

 Grades from courses taken at other institutions will not be calculated into a student’s Penn grade point average.